-- 1) Care homes: management of residential care homes for the elderly and psychiatric care communities, with 45 nursing facilities and 9 psychiatric rehabilitation facilities, for a total of 5,109 beds in use (of which 4,913 in care homes); - 2) Rehabilitation: management of hospitals and rehabilitation centres, including 20 rehabilitation facilities (with three care homes for the elderly) and 14 hospitals, for a total of 1,858 beds; - 3) Hospital management: hospital management and services for cancer care and diagnostics in 31 public and private structures.
+- 1) Care homes: management of residential care homes for the elderly and psychiatric care communities, with 45 nursing facilities and 9 psychiatric rehabilitation facilities, for a total of 5,109 beds in use (of which 4,913 in care homes); - 2) Rehabilitation: management of hospitals and rehabilitation centres, including 20 rehabilitation facilities (with three care homes for the elderly) and 14 hospitals, for a total of 1,858 beds; - 3) Hospital management: management of a hospital and cancer cure and diagnostic services in 31 public and private facilities.

-Regarding to the business outlook, the growing demands for cuts in public spending, already partly introduced in certain regions where the Group operates, may reduce the resources allocated to public and private health spending; it is expected that the impact will not be significant for the KOS Group.
+As regards the business outlook, note that growing demands for cuts in public spending, already partly introduced in certain regions where the Group operates, may reduce the resources allocated to public and private health spending; the impact on the KOS Group is not expected to be significant.